MASS TIMBER

 What is mass timber construction?

-Mass timber is a composite building material made from smaller pieces of wood that are glued, nailed, or connected together via dowels, dramatically increasing wood’s strength.
-One powerful benefit of mass timber construction is that its strength is competitive with traditional building materials such as concrete or steel, but its ability to sequester carbon makes it a far more sustainable option.
+Mass timber is a composite building material made from pieces of wood that are glued, nailed, or connected via dowels, dramatically increasing its strength.
+One convincing benefit of mass timber construction is that its strength is competitive with traditional building materials such as concrete or steel, but its ability to sequester carbon makes it a far more sustainable option.

 Types of mass timber

 • Glue-laminated timber (glulam) is made from long, parallel pieces of wood glued together.
-Typical uses include structural posts, columns, and beams.
+Typical uses for glulam mass timber include structural posts, columns, and beams.
 Glulam’s ability to span large expanses make it ideal for bridges.

 • Nail-laminated timber (NLT) comprises parallel pieces of lumber stacked on edge and fastened together with nails or screws.
 It’s typically used for floors and ceilings.

-• Dowel-laminated timber (DLT) is similar to NLT, and is made by stacking parallel pieces of lumber together on edge and connecting them with wooden dowels through CNC-milled holes.
+• Dowel-laminated timber (DLT) is similar to NLT and is made by stacking parallel pieces of lumber together on their edges and connecting them with wooden dowels through CNC-milled holes.

 Building with mass timber

-Mass timber was developed in Europe during the 1990s and has been gaining traction in North American since the mid-2000s.
-The first modern tall wood building in the United States topped out in 2016, preceded by several projects in Canada.
+Mass timber construction was developed in Europe starting in the 1990s and has been gaining traction in North America since the mid-2000s.
+The first modern tall mass timber building in the United States topped out in 2016, preceded by several projects in Canada.

-And while high-rise mass timber projects get the lion’s share of attention, this building system is well-suited to nearly any building type, including big-box stores, university facilities, sports venues, and bridges.
-Compared to steel and concrete, mass timber is lightweight and arrives onsite precut and sized to be installed.
-This creates cleaner, safer construction sites that function more like those using prefabricated building materials, versus concrete that needs to be poured or steel that’s yet to be welded.
-Structurally, mass timber works with a variety of framing systems, from simple post-and-beam construction to panelized systems, and various hybrid steel reinforcements.
+And while high-rise mass timber building construction projects get the lion’s share of attention, this building system is well-suited to nearly any building type, including big-box stores, university facilities, sports venues, and bridges.
+Compared to steel and concrete, mass timber is lightweight and arrives onsite pre-cut and sized to be installed.
+This creates cleaner, safer construction sites that function more like those using prefabricated building materials, versus concrete that needs to be poured or steel to be welded.
+Structurally, mass timber works with a variety of framing systems, from simple post-and-beam timber construction to panelized systems, and various hybrid steel reinforcements.

-Timber construction design’s rise is fueled by its status as a renewable resource—an exceedingly rare characteristic for any building component.
+Heavy timber construction design’s rise is fueled by its status as a renewable resource—an exceedingly rare characteristic for any building component.
 What’s more, trees sequester carbon dioxide as they grow, an exemplary benefit of mass timber.
-Furthermore, mass timber expends relatively little carbon emissions to harvest and shape into useable components.
-Mass timber is the subject of extensive academic research, pushing the material into new horizons of building performance and novel forms.
-And, the regulatory and building codes climate is catching up.
-The 2021 International Building Code approves CLT for buildings up to 18 stories tall, a relatively unprecedented evolution incorporating a completely new building material system into the code structure in one fell swoop.
+Mass timber also expends relatively little carbon emissions to harvest and shape into usable components.
+Mass timber products and constructions are the subject of extensive academic research, pushing the material to new heights of building performance and novel forms.
+And the regulatory and building codes climate is catching up.
+The 2021 International Building Code approves CLT for buildings up to 18 stories tall, a relatively unprecedented move incorporating a completely new building material system into the code structure.

 Benefits of mass timber